SystemSpace/Compendium/compendium.rst

 What kind of weapons are used in LFE?
   They often use metadevelopment to move earth, use magic or railgun-like guns.

+In terms of infantry weapons, what's the most prominent kind of weapon?
+  Either magic, magic bullets, energy bullets or railguns (from magic side to science side).

+Is it possible to use magic to alter the properties of a projectile on the go?
+Right as you shoot them?
+  Yes, this is very commonly done.

+How destructive can magic from a single mage get?
+  Depends on how powerful they are.

+what would you say about the average mage, in terms of destructive capability?
+  Mmm, if expending all their energy they can do a bit.

 What does warfare and combat look like in LFE?
   There's usually a few main points in an area, which are assaulted.
 Once these are taken, the place is almost always theirs.